 Are goggles or swim caps required?

-Goggles are not required, other than for academy swimmers in Youth Levels 4-6.
+Goggles are required for Swim Strokes 1, 2, and 3.
 In all other lessons, goggles are encouraged.
-Instructors can give you some guidance on what style to purchase based upon your child’s age and skill level, and they will not be used for the entire lesson.
+Instructors can give you some guidance on what style to purchase based on your child’s age and skill level, and they may not be used for the entire lesson.
 Please make sure to clearly write your student’s name on the band of their goggles as soon as you purchase them.

-Swim caps are not required, but are encouraged for swimmers in Youth Levels 4-6, especially if a student has longer hair.
+Swim caps are not required, but are encouraged for swimmers in Swim Strokes 1, 2, and 3, especially if a student has longer hair.

 Are swim diapers required?